Komanawa/komanawa-gw-detect-power/README.rst

    a.
 If the historical concentration data has a statistically robust trend, then the noise can be estimated as the standard deviation of the residuals from a model (e.g. a linear regression or Sen-slope/ Sen-intercept).
    b.
 If the historical concentration data does not have a statistically robust trend, then the noise can be estimated as the standard deviation of the receptor concentration time series.
 5. Gather data to inform the groundwater age distribution of the site.
 For instance a MRT and parameters for a binary piston flow lag model.
-6. Estimate the source concentration from the historical trend (if any) and the groundwater age distribution for instance using the `gw_detect_power.truets_from_binary_exp_piston_flow function <https://github.com/Komanawa-Solutions-Ltd/gw_detect_power#truets-from-binary-exp-piston-flow-function>`_ or the `gw_age_tools.predict_historical_source_conc function <https://github.com/Komanawa-Solutions-Ltd/gw_age_tools#predict-historical-source-conc>`_.
+6. Estimate the source concentration from the historical trend (if any) and the groundwater age distribution.
 7. Define the reduction expected in the source concentration over the implementation period to create a "once and future source concentration time series".
-8. Predict the true receptor concentration time series (e.g. the concentration at the receptor if there was no noise) based on the "once and future source concentration time series" and the groundwater age distribution e.g., using `gw_age_tools.predict_future_conc_bepm function <https://github.com/Komanawa-Solutions-Ltd/gw_age_tools#predict-historical-source-conc>`_.
+8. Predict the true receptor concentration time series (e.g. the concentration at the receptor if there was no noise) based on the "once and future source concentration time series" and the groundwater age distribution.
 9. Resample the true receptor concentration time series to the desired sampling frequency and duration.
 10. Estimate the statistical power of detecting the change in concentration based on the predicted true receptor concentration time series and the noise in the receptor concentration time series.
-This can be done using the `gw_detect_power.power_calc function <https://github.com/Komanawa-Solutions-Ltd/gw_detect_power#power-calc-function>`_ and `pass your own true receptor time series option <https://github.com/Komanawa-Solutions-Ltd/gw_detect_power#pass-your-own-true-receptor-time-series>`_.

-Note that items 6-10 are implemented in the `gw_detect_power.power_calc function <https://github.com/Komanawa-Solutions-Ltd/gw_detect_power#power-calc-function>`_ if mrt_model='binary_exponential_piston_flow'; however if you have many iterations to run, saving the true receptor concentration time series, resampling it, and passing it to the power_calc function will significantly reduce the computational resource requirements.

 Look up tables for statistical power
 =====================================